digital-asset/daml/ledger/daml-on-sql/README.rst

     all metrics to be reported with the specified prefix.

   - ``prometheus://<server_host>[:<server_port>]``: renders captured metrics
-    on a http endpoint in accordance with the prometheus protocol.
+    on an HTTP endpoint in accordance with the prometheus protocol.
 If the port is omitted, the default value ``55001`` will be used.
 The metrics will be available under the address ``http://<server_host>:<server_port>/metrics``.